mnweitenberg/Codam/README.md

 	</tbody>
 </table>

-Made by Milan N. Weitenberg.
+Made by Milan Weitenberg.
 [See my linkedin.](https://www.linkedin.com/in/mnweitenberg/)